silnrsi/wstr/src/content/docs/scrlang/unicode/z-oracle-bone-unicode.md

 lastUpdated: 2025-09-16
 ---

 The Oracle Bone script (also called Old Hanzi) is not yet in Unicode.
-The script has a tentative allocation at U+32A00..U+341FF in the [Roadmap to the TIP](http://www.unicode.org/roadmaps/tip/) for the Unicode Standard.
+The script is referenced, but without an allocation, in the [Roadmap to the TIP](http://www.unicode.org/roadmaps/tip/) for the Unicode Standard.

 ## Proposals and documents